alakeldev/ghost-cod-team-website-pp1/README.md

   initiate the project files & start to code.
 - Am I Responsive? - to ensure the project is looked good across all devices.
 - Photo-movie-editor/Microsoft photos app - to adjust the video & images.
+- favicon.io - to change the png format to favicon format.

 ## Deployment
 ### How to deploy